ottawavalleysage/ovsage-20190814/README.md

 Issue the command `docker-compose up -d' and wait a bit.

-When it finished, you will be able to run the command `docker-compose ps` and see interesting things.
+When it is finished, you will be able to run the command `docker-compose ps` and see interesting things.

 ```
 ➜  deployment docker-compose ps